What is biofeedback?

 Biofeedback therapy may be used to treat a variety of bowel disorders including incontinence, constipation, painful spasms of the pelvic floor muscles and symptoms associated with the irritable bowel syndrome.

-When should biofeedback therapy be used?
+When should this type of therapy be used?

 It is important to consult a qualified physician when considering treatment options.
 One or more of a variety of diagnostic tests may be suggested.
 Before treatment for incontinence is implemented, a thorough assessment of the muscles and nerves in the pelvic floor should be carried out.